edgexfoundry/edgex-docs/docs_src/microservices/application/AppFunctionContextAPI.md

 `EventClient() interfaces.EventClient`

 Returns an `EventClient` to leverage Core Data's `Event` API.
 See [interface definition](https://github.com/edgexfoundry/go-mod-core-contracts/blob/master/clients/interfaces/event.go) for more details.
-This client is useful for querying events and is used by the [PushToCore](#pushtocore) convenience API described below.
+This client is useful for querying events.
 Note if Core Data is not specified in the Clients configuration, this will return nil.

 ### CommandClient